asad-sangla/sqlopsstudio/README.md

-# mssql-admin Database Management Tool
+# carbon Database Management Tool

-mssql-admin is a multi-OS, multi-database management tool.
+carbon is a multi-OS, multi-database management tool.

 ## Contributing
 If you are interested in fixing issues and contributing directly to the code base,